 Sometimes there are legitimate reasons for an incomplete service histories on cars; the paperwork could simply be misplaced, or a garage may have forgotten to stamp the book.
 There are ways of tracking down this missing information, though, so read on to find out more.

 Ideally, a car will have been issued with a service book in which the garage performing each service will log the vehicle mileage, detail the completed work and authenticate the information with a stamp.

 Some drivers also ask for a receipt or invoice that itemises each job carried out and the costs incurred.
-Over time, this forms a detailed history of the maintenance conducted on a car, allowing you to track which parts have been repaired or replaced, and when.
+A particularly organised owner may even keep a folder of these invoices and receipts alongside the service book.
+Over time, these documents form a detailed history of the maintenance conducted on a car, allowing you to track which parts have been repaired or replaced, and when.

-These days, manufacturers also keep an online record of any car that’s serviced by a franchised dealer.
+A number of manufacturers now keep an online record of any car that’s serviced by a franchised dealer.
 These can be retrieved by any dealership in just a few clicks.

 You will need to prove that you are the vehicle owner, ideally by showing a payment receipt signed by the previous owner.
 Producing the car’s log book (also known as the V5C) won’t be enough, as this only identifies the registered keeper.
 You’ll also need the Vehicle Identification Number (VIN).

 If your car has been serviced by an independent garage, you can ask them to produce copies of any documentation they hold regarding your vehicle, although they won’t necessarily have these on file.

 It’s important to bear in mind that General Data Protection Regulation (GDPR) privacy rules mean garages may be cautious, and less willing than they once were to share service records.